Polish Pottery History

 Please take a moment to see how this beautiful pottery is created.
 Ceramika Artystyczna provided a video showcasing the lengthy production process and the artistic talents of its skilled artisans.

-UNIKAT Pottery: Twin's Polish Pottery is pleased to announce we are now increasing our line of pottery to include the UNIKAT collection.
-Many of the factories have master craftspeople that are so skilled at painting pottery that they offer specialty patterns unique to each painter for that run of pottery.
+UNIKAT Pottery: Many of the factories have master craftspeople that are so skilled at painting pottery that they offer specialty patterns unique to each painter for that run of pottery.
 Each piece is a one of a kind, unique pattern by a particular artist.
 Other artists may use a pattern in the future, but the UNIKAT (or unique) collection is so special because of its original design and quality painting.

 UNIKAT is for the truly discriminating collector of art, but is as functional as standard Polish pottery.
-We use it for our cereal bowls and mix it with standard pottery for our place settings.
 Each piece is a handcrafted work of art by a single artist and defines a European sense of romance.
 We encourage you to try a few pieces and experience how wonderful the UNIKAT collection truly is.